Communication-avoiding Cholesky-QR2 for rectangular matrices: Conclusion

 \section{Conclusion}

 {} We have developed an algorithm that efficiently extends CholeskyQR2 (CQR2) to rectangular matrices.
-Through the use of a tunable processor grid, 1D-CQR2 has been generalized to a parallel algorithm equipped to efficiently factorize a matrix of any dimensions via an appropriate 3D algorithm variant.
-Its simplicity, asymptotically optimal communication complexity, and superior performance gives CA-CQR2 promising potential as a parallel QR factorization algorithm.
-In comparison with vendor-tuned ScaLAPACK PGEQRF routine, our implementation achieved better absolute performance for all six tests and achieved better strong scaling and equal to greater weak scaling.
-Our research provides new insights into the communication complexity of CQR2 and the performance potential of parallel 3D QR algorithms. {} The next step in this line of work would be to further evaluate CA-CQR2 on a larger set of nodes to quantify the scaling improvement over ScaLAPACK's PGEQRF.
-Another is to evaluate more tunable grid shapes to provide a knob for lowering memory footprint.
-Developing a CA-CQR2 algorithm that operates on subpanels to reduce computation cost overhead is also of interest for near-square matrices.
+Our analysis provides new insights into the communication complexity of CQR2 and the performance potential of parallel 3D QR algorithms.
+Through the use of a tunable processor grid, CQR2 has been generalized to a parallel algorithm equipped to efficiently factorize a matrix of any dimensions via an appropriate 3D algorithm variant.
+Its simplicity and asymptotically optimal communication complexity gives CA-CQR2 promising potential as a parallel QR factorization algorithm.
+In comparison to the ScaLAPACK PGEQRF routine on Stampede2, our implementation achieves better strong and weak scaling on large node counts. {} One next step in this line of work would be to develop a CA-CQR2 algorithm that operates on subpanels to reduce computation cost overhead is also of interest for near-square matrices.
+Additionally, while minimal modifications are necessary to implement shifted Cholesky-QR\cite{2018arXiv180911085F}, a performance evaluation of this variant would provide insight to the potential benefits of this unconditionably stable algorithm at scale.